Case Study Overview

 - Activity 3 Story study – The Macassan Traders

-- Activity 4 Early descriptions of the Aborigines
+- Activity 4 Early descriptions of the Aboriginal peoples and Torres Strait Islander peoples

-- Activity 5 Timeline of British – Aboriginal Contact
+- Activity 5 Timeline of British – Aboriginal peoples and Torres Strait Islander peoples contact

-- Activity 6 How did European contact affect the lifestyles of the Aborigines?
+- Activity 6 How did European contact affect the lifestyles of the Aboriginal peoples and Torres Strait Islander peoples?

 - Activity 7 Knowledge quiz